hyjgs/online_shopping_store/README.md

 online_shopping_store
 =====================

-It is a Java based online_shopping_store, adopted JSP, Servlet and JavaBean to implement MVC model
+It is a Java based online_shopping_store, adopted JSP, Servlet and JavaBean to implement MVC model.